 The Green River is a popular kayaking destination for outdoors enthusiasts.
 It’s also an excellent opportunity to explore Mammoth Cave National Park.

 The river offers variety, with some parts more difficult than others and different stretches suitable for beginners or experienced paddlers alike.

-There are plenty of places to launch your boat and camp on the banks, too, so you can enjoy this beautiful area all day long.
+There are plenty of places to park a kayak trailer, launch your boat, and camp on the banks, too, so you can enjoy this beautiful area all day.